Skip to content

 • Steady state: achieved after 5-6 weekly doses (roughly 5-6 half-lives)

-Dose-Response Relationship: Phase 2 data established clear dose-response for weight loss across cagrilintide monotherapy doses of 0.3 mg, 0.6 mg, 1.2 mg, 2.4 mg, and 4.5 mg weekly, with 4.5 mg producing approximately 10.8% weight loss versus 3.0% placebo over 26 weeks (Lau et al., 2021).
-The CagriSema Phase 3 program uses 2.4 mg cagrilintide + 2.4 mg semaglutide, suggesting the combination allows lower doses of each to achieve synergistic effects.
+Dose-Response Relationship: Phase 2 data established clear dose-response for weight loss across cagrilintide monotherapy doses of 0.3 mg, 0.6 mg, 1.2 mg, 2.4 mg, and 4.5 mg weekly, with weight loss spanning 6.0%-10.8% across the dose range and 4.5 mg producing approximately 10.8% weight loss versus 3.0% placebo over 26 weeks (Lau et al., 2021).
+The CagriSema Phase 3 program uses 2.4 mg cagrilintide + 2.4 mg semaglutide.

 Overview

 Cagrilintide (also known as AM833, development code NN9838) is a long-acting amylin analog developed by Novo Nordisk as a next-generation weight-management therapy, designed to be co-administered with the GLP-1 receptor agonist semaglutide in a fixed-ratio combination known as CagriSema.
 It represents the first clinically successful revival of amylin pharmacology since pramlintide (Symlin) was approved in 2005 for type 1 and type 2 diabetes — a product that never achieved commercial success largely because of its inconvenient three-times-daily subcutaneous dosing schedule and its narrow label.
-Cagrilintide solves the pharmacokinetic problem: through acylation with a fatty acid chain (in a strategy similar to Novo Nordisk's use of the same chemistry in semaglutide and insulin degludec), cagrilintide binds reversibly to albumin, extending its half-life from native amylin's 13 minutes to approximately 159 hours (6-7 days), enabling once-weekly subcutaneous injection (Enebo et al., 2021).
+Cagrilintide solves the pharmacokinetic problem: through acylation with a fatty acid chain (in a strategy similar to Novo Nordisk's use of the same chemistry in semaglutide and insulin degludec), cagrilintide binds reversibly to albumin, extending its half-life from native amylin's 13 minutes to approximately 159 hours (6-7 days), enabling once-weekly subcutaneous injection ([Enebo et al., 2021]).

 Amylin itself is a 37-amino-acid peptide hormone co-secreted with insulin by pancreatic beta cells in response to nutrient ingestion, at roughly 1-5% the molar ratio of insulin.
 It was discovered in 1987 by Per Westermark and colleagues as the principal constituent of pancreatic amyloid deposits in type 2 diabetes (hence the name amylin — from amyloid).
 The mature hormone contains a disulfide bond between cysteine-2 and cysteine-7 and a C-terminal amide essential for bioactivity, giving it a cyclic head and a linear tail.
 Native amylin is aggregation-prone and forms the same toxic oligomers and fibrils implicated in beta-cell failure, which is why all clinical amylin analogs (pramlintide, cagrilintide, amycretin) have substituted key amyloidogenic residues (typically proline substitutions at positions 25, 28, 29) to block the fibrillation pathway while preserving receptor binding.

-In the Phase 2 randomized trial of cagrilintide monotherapy at 4.5 mg weekly in adults with obesity, mean weight loss at 26 weeks was approximately 10.8% versus 3.0% with placebo and 9.0% with liraglutide 3.0 mg daily (Lau et al., 2021).
-More importantly, the CagriSema Phase 2 combination trial — cagrilintide 2.4 mg + semaglutide 2.4 mg weekly — produced 15.6% placebo-adjusted weight loss at 32 weeks, substantially greater than either component alone and comparable to tirzepatide and retatrutide results, generating intense pharma-industry and investor interest (Enebo et al., 2021).
+In the Phase 2 randomized trial of cagrilintide monotherapy at 4.5 mg weekly in adults with obesity, mean weight loss at 26 weeks was approximately 10.8% versus 3.0% with placebo and 9.0% with liraglutide 3.0 mg daily ([Lau et al., 2021]).
+More importantly, the CagriSema Phase 2 combination trial — cagrilintide 2.4 mg + semaglutide 2.4 mg weekly — produced 15.6% placebo-adjusted weight loss at 32 weeks, substantially greater than either component alone and comparable to tirzepatide and retatrutide results, generating intense pharma-industry and investor interest ([Enebo et al., 2021]).
 The Phase 3 REDEFINE program (REDEFINE 1, 2, 3, 4) has enrolled over 6,000 participants, with REDEFINE 1 (adults with obesity, no diabetes) and REDEFINE 2 (type 2 diabetes) reading out weight loss endpoints of 22.7% at 68 weeks in the landmark cohort, positioning CagriSema to compete with tirzepatide (Zepbound/Mounjaro) and the emerging triple agonist retatrutide as the next-generation incretin-amylin combination therapy.
 Cross-references include Semaglutide (the GLP-1 component of CagriSema), Tirzepatide (the leading dual GLP-1/GIP competitor), Retatrutide (triple agonist in development), Mazdutide (GLP-1/glucagon dual agonist from Innovent), and Orforglipron (oral non-peptide GLP-1 agonist).

 Potential Research Fields